GenericMappingTools/2021-eswn-pygmt-workshop/activities/local-workflow.md

    `git switch main`

-4. Pull the latest changes:
+4. Pull the latest changes from the remote repository down to your local copy:

     `git pull`

-5. Create a new branch and switch to that branch:
+5. Create a new branch (give it a name like add-alias-xxxx) and switch to that branch:

     `git switch -c add-alias-rose`